 A very interesting aspect of the two zones in C12-05 is some very high grade gold intersections.
 One interval grades 6.5 g/t Au over 9 m and the other carried 4.5 g/t Au over 6 m.

-Recent drilling and geophysics have defined a strong correlation between gold/copper mineralization and magnetic anomalies.
+Recent drilling and geophysics have defined a strong correlation between gold/copper mineralization and magnetic altered monzonite porphyry intrusions with moderate IP chargeability anomalies flanking a central magnetic diorite intusive.
 Holes C11-01 and C12-05 are located on the southern fringe of a large magnetic high extending over an area 1000m by 1500m.
 This anomaly is similar in size and intensity to the anomaly associated with the Mt.
 Milligan deposit located 30 km to the north.

-Ross Zawada, P. Geo., Manager of Exploration for Orestone Mining Corp., is a qualified person under the NI 43-101 guidelines and has reviewed the technical content on this webpage.
+Gary Nordin P. Geo., Director of Orestone Mining Corp. and Ross Zawada, P. Geo., Manager of Exploration for Orestone Mining Corp., are qualified persons under the NI 43-101 guidelines and have written and reviewed the technical content on this webpage.